They recovered from Covid, but died of a "black fungus".What we know about the diseases that dominate India | ExBulletin

 On Thursday, the central government classified mucormycosis as a notable disease.
 This means that all states and federal regions must report cases to federal authorities.

-“We are now facing a new challenge for black mold, and we need to be careful and prepared for it,” India’s Prime Minister Narendra Modi said on Friday.
+India’s Prime Minister Narendra Modi said on Friday, “We are now facing a new challenge for black mold.
+We need to be careful and prepared for it.”

 According to their respective state officials, at least seven states have declared black ear mushrooms a notable disease, following central government recommendations for collecting data.

 “These cases have many complications because they are found in patients who have recovered from Covid,” said JV Modi, medical supervisor at Ahmedabad Municipal Hospital, Gujarat.
-He added that the number of hospital cases has increased over the past decade as the country appeared to have passed the peak of the second coronavirus wave.
+He added that hospital cases have increased over the past decade as the country appeared to have passed the peak of the second coronavirus wave.

 The-CNN-Wire